 The Buffalo Trace Distillery is located outside of Lexington, Kentucky near the capital of Frankfort at113 Great Buffalo Trace, Frankfort, KY 40601.
 The distillery is open from Monday to Saturday from 9 am to 4 pm and on Sundays from 12 pm to 3 pm.

-The drive from Lexington takes around 30 minutes.
+The drive from Lexington takes around 30 minutes if you’d rather make it a day trip.
 If you prefer not to drive, book the Kentucky Bourbon Distilleries Tour from Louisville which offers transportation on your day of visiting multiple distilleries.